liangzheng816/OfficeDocs-SharePoint/migration/new-and-improved-features-in-the-sharepoint-migration-tool.md

 When you start a migration, SPMT launches a migration progress page where you can watch the status changes.
 Unlike previous releases, you don’t have to wait for the migration to be completed.
 You can just dismiss the page by clicking "Back to list" and work on other tasks in the tool.

 Once the migration is completed or failed, you receive a toast message showing the status.
-The "See details" link brings you back to the progress page where includes details of the migration.
+The "See details" link brings you back to the progress page, which includes details of the migration.

 #### Assess your SharePoint Server sites directly in SPMT